ryanstull/ryanstull.github.io/_posts/2019-03-10-null-safety-part2.md

 val a = A(B(C("Hello")))
 {% endhighlight %}

-and you wanted to extract the value of `string`.
+Say you wanted to extract the value of `string`.
 Using `Option` is somewhat clunky:

 {% highlight scala %}
 Option(a)